 Very helpful: Crossing the boundaries while helping others, personal interference.

 Professional strengths and weaknesses have many examples with diplomatic answers.
 Let’s think about an interview for the position of customer service manager where we got two candidates, Joseph and Stella.
 As always, the interviewer asks them about their strengths and weaknesses.

-On for the question- what is your greatest strength and weakness?, Joseph answers “My strength is that I am a good communicator.
-My weakness is that I help others in their need, that sometimes costs me missing deadline on my own job”
+On the question- what is your greatest strength and weakness?, Joseph answers “My strength is that I am a good communicator.
+My weakness is that I help others in their need, which sometimes costs me missing deadlines on my own job”

-It is a tricky answer as most people think of themselves as a good communicator, but it might have some side effects.
+It is a tricky answer as most people think of themselves as good communicators, but it might have some side effects.
 Also, Joseph’s weakness is not technically weak, but he has divided it into pieces- Everybody might miss deadlines.

 This is an answer that leads to a negative solution.
 She continues to vague words: Probably, perhaps, maybe, can be.
 Stella is not justifying to herself.